-Narrator: Buzz Aldrin and Neil Armstrong collect rocks, set up science stations, and do their checklists while Michael Collins continues to orbit the Moon.
+Narrator: Michael Collins will go behind the Moon in about thirty minutes and emerge about forty-five minutes later.
+He will continue to orbit the Moon while Buzz Aldrin and Neil Armstrong collect rocks, set up science stations, and do their checklists.